TheRealM4rtin/attendancemanagementsystem/README.md

 # Attendance Management System
-For my first Python program I should create an Attedance Management System with a nice UI.
+Attedance Management System with an UI.